How parishes in the Diocese of Shrewsbury welcome enquirers into OCIA, register them with the diocesan team, and prepare for the Rite of Election.

 Step one: register the enquirer

-Once the parish has decided the path, register the enquirer with the diocesan Education team.
-The Mission Secretary administers OCIA across the diocese, working with the Education team.
-The Mission Secretary keeps the central record, supplies materials, and prepares the parish for the Rite of Election.
+Once the parish has decided the path, register the enquirer with the diocesan Mission and Evangelisation team.
+The diocesan contact for OCIA registration keeps the central record, supplies materials, and prepares parishes for the Rite of Election.
+Their details are listed below.

-Send the enquirer's name, parish, and pathway to:
+Send the enquirer's name, parish, and pathway to the contact listed below.

 Do this early in the autumn term so the diocesan list is complete before Christmas.